 Delaying the date you start taking the State Pension can make a big difference to the level of pension you’ll get.

-For those who reach State Pension age after 6 April 2016, the new State Pension rules will apply which means you’ll receive an increase of around 5.8% by delaying for at least a year.
+For those who reach State Pension age after 6 April 2016, the new State Pension rules will apply which means your State Pension will increase by 1% for every nine weeks you defer.